Copyright (c) 2014 The University of Manchester

 location on nearly every board.

-the local 0,0 of an existing board, within the width and height of the
+local 0,0 of an existing board, within the width and height of the

 machine.